-This compensation discussion provides an overview of our executive compensation program, together with a description of the material factors underlying the decisions that resulted in the compensation provided to our Chief Executive Officer and our two other highest paid executive officers during fiscal year 2016 (collectively, the "named executive officers"), as presented in the tables which follow this discussion.
-This discussion contains statements regarding our performance targets and goals.
+This compensation discussion provides an overview of our executive compensation program, together with a description of the material factors underlying the decisions that resulted in the compensation provided to our Chief Executive Officer and Chief Financial Officer and our two other highest paid executive officers during fiscal year 2017 (collectively, the "named executive officers").
+During fiscal year 2017, there were only four executive officers of the Company.
+Subsequent to the end of fiscal year 2017, Sharon Russell resigned from her positions as Chief Administrative Officer and Secretary of the Company effective March 6, 2018.
+This compensation discussion contains statements regarding our performance targets and goals.
 These targets and goals are disclosed in the limited context of our compensation program and should not be understood to be statements of management's expectations or estimates of financial results or other guidance.
 We specifically caution investors not to apply these statements to other contexts.